revolist/revogrid-docs/tests/e2e/docs/scenarios/gantt.md

 **Route:** `/demo/gantt`

 The docs embeds the Launch SaaS Product showcase, with 18 seed tasks, summary hierarchy, dependencies, assignments and milestones.
-The docs explicitly hides `.gantt-showcase-controls`: Critical path and Baselines checkboxes from the standalone example are not part of the docs UI.
+The docs hides `.gantt-showcase-visual-controls`: Critical path and Baselines checkboxes from the standalone example are not part of the docs UI.
+Fit / Week / Month remain visible, with Week selected initially.
 Critical path starts enabled; the Vue component overrides baseline visibility to false.

 ## Review evidence and execution contract